The App Store and Google Play Store Limit Consumer Freedom

 At the dawn of the personal computer revolution, software was something you bought in a store, and as long as the operating system matched, it would work on any computer.

-That’s why today personal computer software is widely available across the web for every operating system.
+That’s why today’s computer software is widely available across the web for every operating system.
 The idea that a consumer could only use software sold through the same manufacturer as their laptop seems ludicrous.
 Except that’s exactly the rule Apple has imposed on the personal devices in billions of pockets.

 iPhone apps (aka software) are only available via the Apple App Store, and the same is true of smartphones that run on Android software.
-If consumers want an app to work on their mobile device, the app developer needs to follow the rules, taxes and requirements of Apple.
+If consumers want an app to work on their mobile device, the app developer needs to follow Apple’s rules, taxes, and requirements.
 Yet, if consumers want to run that same app from their computer, the rules, taxes and requirements don’t apply.
 It’s a crazy house of cards.

 Here’s an example of how this problem manifests itself: Epic produces once of the most popular video games of all time, Fortnite.
 If a Fortnite player were to buy an upgrade in the App Store, that individual might be charged $9.99.
 However, that same upgrade costs only $7.99 when purchased directly through Epic.